GitTools/actions/docs/examples/azure/gitversion/setup/usage-examples.md

 Find out how to use the **gitversion/setup** task using the examples below.

-> The examples use the latest _0.x_ version of the GitVersion Setup task.
-It is recommended to use the latest released version in your own pipelines.
+> The examples use version _0.13.4_ of the GitVersion Execute task.
+It is recommended to use the latest released version in your own workflows.

 ## Inputs